SUMMARY

-At this event, leading scholars present research findings on the impact of fiscal cutbacks on opportunity for higher education in the California State University system.
+At this event, leading scholars presented research findings documenting the impact of fiscal cutbacks on the opportunity for higher education in the California State University system.
 CSUs educate a greater number of Latino and African American students, enroll a much larger undergraduate student body than the University of California system overall, and many CSU students are first-generation college students struggling to get an education in difficult times.
 Representatives from the Legislative Analyst’s Office, California Senate, and Postsecondary Education Commission respond to the researchers and open the discussion to attendees.
+Policy Analysis for California Education (PACE) Director David Plank introduced the event.

 PRESENTERS: